Innovation in child and family services builds stronger futures | Provided by Children's Home Society of Washington

 “The sector has not always been known for creating and exploring new and exciting ways to work with children and families,” says Sharon Osborne, former president/CEO of Children’s Home Society of Washington, known nationally for breaking ground on innovative models within the sector.
 “This has changed significantly in the last 30 years where there has been increasing public and philanthropic investment into cutting-edge strategies that have meaningful impact.”

-When the Washington state’s foster care system launched in 1937, the focus was to address the security and safety for children, intervening with families after a crisis already occurred and sometimes resulting in children being removed from the home and placed in foster care.
+When Washington state’s foster care system launched in 1937, the focus was to address the security and safety for children, intervening with families after a crisis already occurred and sometimes resulting in children being removed from the home and placed in foster care.

 Most Read Stories